minime-rust/far-powerhouse/FAR Logger/README.md

 ## Changelog

+### 1.3.0 - 2025-11-20
+*   **Improved rustmaps.com integration:** Delayed Discord notification on map change to allow map generation to finish and ensure Discord has a proper embed / map preview

 ### 1.2.6 - 2025-09-22
 *   **Message Injection:** Added a method to (optionally) handle Discord notifications from other plugins in the FAR framework